FL1NTY24/patient-readmission-prediction/README_3_Tracking+Modelling.md

 5. **Run the Training Script**:

+- The python training script can be found in the main github directory.
 - Execute the training script to log experiments and register the model:
    ```powershell
    cd C:\Users\GabrielF\patient-readmission-prediction